Transparent dark purple Travel Guide by Insurte logo

 Spouses, children, and dependent parents of Italian citizens and residents may be able to reside in Italy through a family reasons visa.

-If you're a foreigner who has married an Italian citizen, you will need to register your marriage with the relevant Italian Consulate before you apply for your visa.
+If you're a foreigner who has married an Italian citizen, you will need to register your marriage with the relevant Italian Consulate before you apply for permanent residency in Italy, if that's what you're looking to do.

 The Italian Embassy can provide more information about what the specific requirements are for your situation.